Turin Massacre (1864): Since 1865

 On September 21, 1865, many stores were decorated in mourning.
 On the morning of September 22, 1865, an initial mourning procession was formed by the association of cooks and waiters, due to commitments related to their profession; all other associations gathered to go through the center headed for a church service and then to the cemetery and lay wreaths on the graves of the deceased.

 The gathering of the citizens was immense.
 The vast Victor Emmanuel Square was packed; the vast Po Bridge was so overrun that even by force it would not have been possible to make a gap there.
 The Committee's invitation was answered, as citizens, by almost all the city councilors, Rorà, Sclopis, Cassinis, etc. Other senators and former deputies also attended, such as Baron Tecco, Crispi, Laporta, etc.

 After the solemn service on the Square of the Great Mother of God, which was exceedingly dignified and moving, the Corporations moved in grand order preceded by many members of the Committee specially appointed to lead the Procession, and by the young Coffee Makers, Confectioners and Distillers, who had the initiative of the Commemoration.
 A National Guard picket opened the march.
 This was followed by the Music of the National Guard, to which there is no praise sufficient for its most laudable display.

 An immense wave of people made way along the Ponte di Po, Piazza Vittorio Emanuele and Via di Po.
 In Piazza Castello every member of the Procession, as if moved by an electric wire, lifted their hats as they passed over the mournful site where the blood of September 21 had been shed.

 From this Square to the Cemetery, although enormous is the distance, all the streets were so populated, that we believe to be below the truth, saying that more than 100 thousand people took part in the demonstration.

-The commemoration was repeated for a few years.
+Annual commemorations continued through the 1860s but were gradually discontinued, reflecting the government's effort to enforce historical amnesia regarding the events.

 In 1867 a "monument to the victims of September" is mentioned, but in 1868 there was no monument.
 The image given in the National Almanac for 1866 with a funerary stele is to be considered fictional, because in 1865 wreaths were laid on individual graves, and no monument is mentioned in the description.